Phosters/terraform-beginner-bootcamp-2023/README.md

 - **MINOR** version when you add functionality in a backward compatible manner
 - **PATCH** version when you make backward compatible bug fixes

+### Git tags
+To create a tag and apply it to the main branch in a Git repository, first, you'll want to be on the main branch.
+You can switch to the main branch using the following command: `git checkout main`

+Once you are on the main branch, you can create a tag using the git tag command, like this:`git tag 0.1.0` This command creates a tag named "0.1.0" at the current commit on the main branch.

+To make this newly created tag take effect and push it to the remote repository, you can use the git push command with the --tags flag: `git push --tags`

 ## Links to resources used for this project \

 #### How to install terraform on ubuntu